Application instructions for all positions are provided at the end of the job listings.

 - Basic computer skills to perform data entry

-- Ability to transport children with a valid Class E driver’s license and provide copy of current auto insurance
+- Ability to transport clients and travel to various meetings with a valid driver’s license and insurance

 - Ability to maintain confidentiality and professionalism in role.